 Calculation of Years of Service for Retirement Benefits.
-Please go to: www.bsu.edu/payroll and click Benefits.
+See the benefits website: www.bsu.edu/payroll.

 Date of Employment.
 First day of actual work during the most recent period of employment at the university.

 Exempt Employees.
 Those employees who are employed in an executive, administrative, or professional capacity as defined by the Fair Labor Standards Act of 1938 (FLSA).
 Exempt employees are not covered by the minimum wage and overtime provisions of the FLSA.